akynazh/jvav/README.md

 # Jvav

 Useful tools for Jav.
-Supports Python library operations and command-line usage, with additional proxy options and cache support(by [requests_cache](https://pypi.org/project/requests-cache)).
+Supports Python library operations and command-line usage, with additional proxy options and cache support.

 ## INSTALL